scriptrdotio/eurotech_simpleapp/documentation/overview.md

 ## Description

 This application is a simplified scripr version of [Eurotech's PCN transportation demo](https://github.com/eurotech/pcn-trans-demo/blob/master/docs/dashboard.md).
-It consists of a simple dashboard application that monitors metrics sent by **Eurotech** devices installed on buses.
+It consists of a simple dashboard that monitors metrics sent by **Eurotech** devices installed on buses.

 As you will read it in more details in [running the application](./running_the_application.md), you can actually simulate the device by resorting to **Eurotech's simulator**.
 The latter publishes data to a eurotech Everyware mqtt topic.
 Two types of events are published by the simulator:
 - location and speed data, published while the bus is moving